michaeleii/comm-documentation/docs/pages/project-structure.md

 ## Conclusion

-In this section, we learned how to:

-- [x] Create the project directory
-- [x] Install the required node modules.
+In this section, we created the project directory and installed the required Node modules.
-- [x] Setup the project directory.

 In the next section, we will setup the Express server.